ygryadit/Towards3DVRSketch/README.md

 Proceedings of International Conference on 3D Vision (3DV), 2020
 ```
 Project page: https://tinyurl.com/3DSketch3DV

+> Important Update: We have published the first fine-grained human sketch dataset at https://cvssp.org/data/VRChairSketch/ for _Fine-Grained VR Sketching: Dataset and Insights_ on 3DV 2021.

 # Description
 The repository provides the code for synthetic sketch generation and the evaluated deep models.